• Skip to primary navigation

 Researching story ideas is not pitching.
 Finding out who edits what section of a magazine is not pitching.
 Adding two dozen people on LinkedIn and wading through their list of contacts?
 Not pitching.

 You know what counts as pitching?
-Hitting send on a query.
+Hitting send on a pitch.

 Now, don’t get me wrong.
 You need to do all those things.
-You need to know who to query, what the magazine publishes, and how Richard Branson manages to stay so productive.
-But many freelancers fall into the trap of constantly researching, constantly interacting with editors on Twitter, constantly reading magazines for story ideas, but never actually sending out a pitch.
+You need to know who to query, what the magazine publishes, and how Richard Branson stays so productive.
+But many freelancers fall into the trap of constantly researching, constantly interacting with editors on Twitter, constantly reading magazines for story ideas, but never actually sending a pitch.

 Don’t be the writer who squirrels away information for later.
-When you come across a market you find interesting, send them a query.
+When you come across a market you find interesting, send them a pitch or letter of introduction.
 Immediately.

 Forcing yourself into action is one of the best ways to not give up.